svpernova09/python-easy-math/README.md

 ## A simple library to do math for you

-Python Easy Math provides two classes containing two methods each.
+Python Easy Math provides `addition.py` and `subtraction.py`.
 The Addition file provides the `add()` method which takes two parameters and returns the sum.
 The Subtraction file provides a single `subtract()` class that takes two parameters and will return the difference of the supplied parameters.